-Plan a Donor Sabbath activity such as inviting a Gift of Life representative to speak, hold a donor registration drive, host a donor workshop, organize a candle lighting ceremony, add information about National Donor Sabbath in the bulletin, newsletter, Web site and e-mail, or highlight a person in your congregation who has a donation or transplant story.
+Plan a Donor Sabbath activity such as inviting a Gift of Life representative to speak, hold a donor registration drive, host a donor workshop, organize a candle lighting ceremony, add information about National Donor Sabbath in the bulletin, newsletter, website and e-mail, or highlight a person in your congregation who has a donation or transplant story.

 “Whether you call him God or Jehovah or Allah, it’s all God and can bring anyone together.”
 After tragedy brought them together, Carol and Kareem realized they shared a special bond through their faith and the life-saving legacy of organ donation.
-Read the exceptional story or Carol and Kareem.
+Read the exceptional story of Carol and Kareem.

-Pastor Nicholas A. Smith of Bethany Baptist Church in Lindenwold, NJ discusses his connection with organ and tissue donation and the role this topic plays in his church.
+Executive Assistant Pastor Nicholas A. Smith of Bethany Baptist Church in Lindenwold, NJ discusses his connection with organ and tissue donation and the role this topic plays in his church.

 How to promote National Donor Sabbath

 - Host activities such as a donor registration drive or donor workshop.

 - Light a Donor Sabbath candle in honor of heroes who gave the gift of life and patients awaiting a transplant.